sujonraihan/ibcs/Storage/module7-enterprise-manager.md

 ## Summary

-Enterprise Manager হল একটি powerful centralized management platform যা multiple Storage Center systems এর unified management প্রদান করে। Proper configuration এবং setup এর মাধ্যমে efficient enterprise management achieve করা যায়।
+Enterprise Manager is a powerful centralized management platform that provides unified management of multiple Storage Center systems.
+Efficient enterprise management can be achieved through proper configuration and setup.

 **Key Takeaways:**
 - Plan enterprise requirements carefully